Many people suggest that eating dairy can hinder weight loss plus raise your blood cholesterol and/or insulin levels.

-Because of this, it’s usually recommended in moderation on the keto diet (about 1-2 oz. daily).
+Because of this, dairy is usually recommended in moderation on the keto diet (about 1-2 oz. daily).

-Today, I tested my blood sugar with heavy cream to see if there would be any noticeable spike that might correlate with this outcome.
+Today, I tested my blood sugar response with heavy cream to see if there would be any noticeable spike that might correlate with this outcome (see results below).

 To my surprise, my blood glucose levels dropped AFTER drinking 300 calories worth of heavy cream.
 Unlike the black beans last time, this was incredibly easy to throw back plain.
 Cream is delicious.